saltant-org/saltant/README.md

 + a container image
 + a path to an executable script inside the container
-+ paths to the logs and results directories inside the container
 + a set of environment variables to consume from the host machine
 + a set of argument names for which task instances must provide values
 + a set of default values for the above argument names
++ a path to the logs directory inside the container (should one exist)
++ a path to the results directory inside the container (should one exist)

 ### Task queues